Évora is a beautiful region just 1,5 hours outside Lisbon, which makes it perfect for a day trip from Lisbon.

 By Car: Évora is approximately a 1.5-hour drive from Lisbon via the A6 highway.
 It’s quite a scenic drive through the countryside.

 There are many things to see in Évora.
-Here are some of the most popular options to consider.
+Here are some of the most popular options to do.
+I really recommend visiting the Chapel of Bones.

 The Templo Romano Évora, also known as the Temple of Diana, is a well-preserved ruin that testifies to the city’s Roman cultural heritage.